 In the chart below, we can see a cluster of data points we'd like to dig deeper into, so we can see exactly which events are falling into which section of the matrix.

 Breakdown Data Table

-Below the Engagement Matrix you will find a data table that contains all the information shown above.
-Like all other data tables in Amplitude, you can perform functions on the columns.
-The column average or median you select will be the same as the values the cross-sectional gray lines denote.
+You can perform operations on the columns: The column average or median will be the same as the values the cross-sectional gray lines denote.
+Once you've selected your events, you can deselect in the table any events you may not wish to see in your Engagement Matrix chart.
 You also have the option to export this data as a CSV file and display either the average number of times performed or the average number of days for each event.